-The planning phase of this project is underway, with some construction at project sites already begun and additional construction activities expected to begin in spring 2019.
 The State funding has also leveraged additional investments through the Ralph C. Wilson Jr. Foundation.

 In his January 2017 State of the State Address, Governor Andrew M. Cuomo announced $10 million through the Buffalo Billion Phase II initiative in an effort to expand and enhance waterfront access.
 This investment – the Buffalo Blueway – connects a network of public access points located strategically near existing sites and attractions along the Lake Erie, Niagara River, and Buffalo River corridors, aimed at increasing recreation and tourism, and spurring private development.